Advantages and Disadvantages of Cloud Computing

-One of, if not the biggest roadblock to cloud adoption is security.
+One of, if not the biggest roadblock to adopting multi-cloud is security.
 There’s a perception that if you can see something, it’s inherently more secure than something you cannot see.
 It’s instinct.
 Therefore, a lot of people think that their in-house infrastructure is more secure than the cloud, solely based on the fact that it’s sat in the corner of the office or in the room down the hall, opposed to residing in a hyper-secure, purpose-built data centre.
 Remember, invisible doesn’t mean insecure.
 There are many other benefits of using the cloud other than getting to house your infrastructure in state-of-the-art datacentres, for a fraction of the cost of ownership.

 Sometimes, however, the cloud just isn’t right for every solution.
 Below we’ve listed the advantages and disadvantages of data security in the cloud.